 Once all the edges are painted out, use the same brush and brush the ceiling paint around any light fixtures.
 Again, I like to paint out about 2″, this gives me just enough room to get close with my roller later on.

-Step 5: Roll Ceiling First Coat in North / South Direction
+Step 5: Roll The Ceiling’s First Coat in a North / South Direction

 I also highly recommend using a 2′-4′ or 4′-8′ extension pole depending on your height and your ceiling height.
-This will save your arms, neck and back as well as drastically speeding up your painting project.
-Also, by using an adjustable extension versus a fixed length extension, you give yourself the ability to get the perfect length for your body.
+This will save your arms, neck, and back as well as drastically speed up your painting project.
+Also, by using an adjustable extension versus a fixed-length extension, you give yourself the ability to get the perfect length for your body.

-On your first coat, you want to make sure to have all of your roller strokes going in the same direction.
-Make sure to fully cover all areas on the ceiling and go slow as to not create a lot of splatter.
-This will take a while and will most likely tire out your neck, shoulders and arms, even with an extension pole.
+On your first coat when painting your popcorn ceilings, you want to make sure to have all of your roller strokes going in the same direction.
+Make sure to fully cover all areas on the ceiling and go slow so as to not create a lot of splatter.
+This will take a while and will most likely tire out your neck, shoulders, and arms, even with an extension pole.

 When rolling, I like to overlap about 50% on each stroke.
 This ensure’s even paint on the entire ceiling.

-Of course, if you ceiling was in pretty good shape, it may only need one coat.
+Of course, if your ceiling was in pretty good shape, it may only need one coat.
 If that is the case make sure your one coat looks good to avoid roller lines.